KayleeMcLaren/kubernetes-devops-journey/week2-microservices/README.md

 ---

-## Step 2: Define Models

-Create the Pydantic Models by adding this to the `app/models.py`:
+## Step 3: Define the Data Models with Pydantic Models by adding this to the `app/models.py`

 ```
 from pydantic import BaseModel, Field